UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Lower your overall electric bill by comparing supply plans and installing energy-efficient upgrades like smart thermostats to offset fixed delivery fees.

-Since the state standardizes utility delivery fees, you cannot negotiate or switch away from them.
-However, you can protect your budget by targeting the other side of your bill: the energy supply charge.
+Since the state standardizes utility delivery fees to ensure equal infrastructure funding, you cannot negotiate them or switch to a competitor.
+However, you can aggressively protect your household budget by targeting the other side of your bill: the energy supply charge.
+Shopping the deregulated market empowers you to find fixed-rate plans that shield you from unpredictable wholesale price spikes during brutal summer heatwaves.

-Beyond securing a better rate, utilizing proven strategies to lower your electric bill will organically reduce your variable delivery costs.
-Try adopting these three energy-saving habits:
+Beyond securing a better rate through careful EFL reading, utilizing proven strategies to lower your electric bill will organically reduce your variable delivery costs.
+Adopting a few simple energy-saving habits can make a tremendous difference over the course of a year:

-• Install a smart thermostat: Automating your heating and cooling schedules prevents your HVAC system from running unnecessarily when you are away from home.
-Many local utilities even offer demand response programs or rebates for smart thermostat users.
+• Install a smart thermostat: Automating your heating and cooling schedules prevents your HVAC system from running unnecessarily when you are at the office.
+Many local utilities even offer demand response programs or instant rebates for smart thermostat users.

-• Upgrade home insulation: Sealing drafty windows and adding fresh attic insulation dramatically reduces the workload on your air conditioner during brutal Texas summers.
+• Upgrade home insulation: Sealing drafty windows, adding weatherstripping to exterior doors, and blowing fresh attic insulation dramatically reduces the workload on your air conditioner during peak summer months.

-• Choose high-efficiency upgrades: Swapping out aging refrigerators or washing machines for ENERGY STAR certified appliances trims your baseline power consumption with zero impact on your daily routine.
+• Choose high-efficiency upgrades: Swapping out aging, power-hungry refrigerators or washing machines for ENERGY STAR certified appliances trims your baseline power consumption with zero impact on your daily routine.

 Frequently Asked Questions About Texas-New Mexico Power Delivery Charges